mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 ### Rules & conventions

 The content of the directory must adhere to a strict set of rules.
 To check if the Catalog is valid run `yarn check:items`.
-You can restrict the checks by passing a list of items with the `-i, --item` flag (e.g., `yarn check:items -i crud-service files-service`).
+The command expects to be provided with a set of credentials to call the Mia-Platform Nexus registry API.
+You can do so with the required flag `-u` (or `--user`) that accepts the credentials in plaintext Basic Auth format (i.e., `user:password`).
+Moreover, you can restrict the items to check by passing a list of item IDs with the `-i, --item` flag (e.g., `yarn check:items -u nexus-user:nexus-password -i crud-service files-service`).

 It is also recommended to instruct you IDE to validate the manifest against its JSON schema.
 Each item type has its own schema placed at the root of the type directory (i.e., `/<item-type>/manifest.schema.json`).